dipdup-io/stone-packaging/docs/pages/usage/parameters.md

      - `main_page`: The main memory segment.
      - `program`: The segment containing the program instructions.

-This example configuration is suitable for a medium-sized Cairo program.
-You may need to adjust these parameters based on your specific program's requirements and the desired security level.

-Remember to validate that this configuration satisfies the critical equation:

 ```
 log₂(last_layer_degree_bound) + ∑fri_step_list = log₂(number_of_steps) + 4